-Driving In Through Mexico
+Driving To Belize Through Mexico

-Plus, driving the non-toll road can be a challenge and possibly dangerous… Friends that took this route or had to go this way because they ran out of pesos said they did not want to go to Mexico again…
+Driving the non-toll road can be a challenge and possibly dangerous… Friends that took this route or had to go this way because they ran out of pesos said they did not want to go to Mexico again…

-Buying A Car In Belize, Car Parts, And Other Considerations
+Buying A Car In Belize

 I recommend an SUV with four-wheel drive… the Mahindra pickup truck (not available in the States) is a good one to have here.
-A friend bought this model and it has taken us places where other four-wheel drives may have failed.
+A friend bought this model, and it has taken us places where other four-wheel drives have failed.

-Find out what vehicle is right for you… What are you going to do in Belize?
+Find out what car is right for you… What are you going to do in Belize?
 Are you going to live close to the ocean or inland?
 What kind of trips do you plan to take?

 If you are here to relax and not lift a hammer, then a car or SUV should do.
-If you tinker and might build shelves or haul stuff, then a vehicle with a pickup bed would better fit your needs.
+If you tinker and might build shelves or haul stuff, then a car with a pickup bed would better fit your needs.

 Talk to owners and a mechanic on the options that will best suit your needs.
-For instance, if you’re only going to drive around Belize City, Belmopan or even Chetumal, a car will probably do, and it will help keep the front end and body parts tight.
+For instance, if you’re only going to drive around Belize City, Belmopan, or even Chetumal, a car will probably do, and it will help keep the front end and body parts tight.

 Find out if the car is serviceable locally.
-Is the car run-of-the-mill, generic or well-known?
+Is the car run-of-the-mill, generic, or well-known?
 At some point, you’ll need to get your car fixed, and you have better chances (and cheaper costs) if you see a lot of the same kind here.

-Parts are generally available for popular cars, but if there’s no dealer in Belize or Southern Mexico, they have to be ordered and brought in, and duty on car parts is high.
+Parts are generally available for popular cars, but if there’s no dealer in Belize or Southern Mexico, they have to be brought in, and duty on car parts is high.
 Even if you buy them locally, prices can be as twice as high as in the States.
 For example, engine oil runs about BZ$8 per quart.

 A friend who bought a flood car was always repairing it.
-Because clear-title vehicles get a better price when sold, a representative of the selling company will hold the title until the transfer is made so the buyer is not aware it’s a salvage.
+Because clear-title cars get a better price when sold, a representative of the selling company will hold the title until the transfer is made so the buyer is not aware it’s a salvage.